eriksank/blog/gettier-math-problem.md

 This may actually not always be true.
 Smith may be misguided.

+Note: There is a difference between ⊢ (synctatic entailment) and ⇒ (implication).
+The implication allows for [vacuous truths](https://en.wikipedia.org/wiki/Vacuous_truth) while the entailment does not.

 ## 5. Gettier's example 1 and 2 in the true knowledge database

 *Example 1*